Sections

 • It is possible to recover up to 97% of clean water.

-• Allows for the reuse of treated waters.
+• Allows for the reuse of treated water.

 • Low electricity consumption.